iosdecal/iosdecal.github.io/sp19/lab/lab9/lab9.md

 ## Part 5: Animate your Button!

 So far, we've been using the default UIButtons for all of our needs.
 However, just as we can customize properties of a UIButton like its fill, shape, and text, we can also override or extend properties like animation and presentation to provide a more interesting UI.
+In this section, we'll add a slight pulsing effect to the button when you tap and hold onto it.

 We'll start by **creating an extension for the class UIButton in our ViewController.swift file and defining a function `pulse()`.** In this function, we'll first **declare a constant `pulse` and initialize it to a CASpringAnimation object with its `keyPath` parameter set to `"transform.scale"`.** There are many keyPaths available, from position to opacity.
 Next, **copy the following code into your `pulse()` function:**